Can the bride select who walks her down the aisle?

 Yes.
 However, be aware that they are small children.
 They may zigzag down the aisle, pause and effectively stop the bridal procession.
 They may also become frightened or frustrated and begin to cry loudly.

 If you intend to use small children as part of your wedding procession, I would urge you to consider having an adult, who the child knows and trusts, walk with them down the aisle.
-It would also be prudent to have them sit with their parents/guardians for the wedding ceremony.
+It would also be prudent to have children sit with their parents/grandparents for the wedding ceremony.

 If the ring bearer is a small child, I would suggest that a gold/silver-plated ring be tied onto the ring bearer pillow and have the actual rings in the possession of the Best Man or Maid of Honor.